How to partially stage files

 GIT has a wonderful idea that is known as the staging area.
 The stage area is the place where you prepare the files that are going to be on your next commit.
 Sometimes you want to add only one specific part of some files.

 You can use one of the following commands.
-This commands with their options will will break down your files into smaller portions named hunks.
+These commands with their options will break down your files into smaller portions named hunks.

 You can use

 git add --patch <filename> as well.
 When you run this, It will be prompted to you with the options below: I will explain only a few of them.

 q - Quit; do not stage this hunk or any of the remaining hunks

 s - Split the hunk into smaller hunks

 / - Search for a hunk matching the given regex